 Articulating A Competitor Price Monitoring Strategy

 Retailers are aware of consumers’ tendency to shop for the best price online but so many are unsure how to respond to this behavioral tendency.
 The worst thing you can do is to make pricing decisions in a vacuum without knowing what your competitors are charging for similar products.
-Whether you are giving your products a premium positioning in the market or going for the cheap, discounted sale, it pays to have a price monitoring strategy in place.
+Whether you are giving your products a premium positioning in the market or going for the cheap, discounted sale, it pays to have a price monitoring strategy

 A good competitor price monitoring strategy acts as your own personal GPS that shows you what others are doing and how you can respond to take advantage of opportunities.